heyx3/WFCpp/README.md

 ### WFCunreal

-An Unreal Engine 4 plugin is provided for the 3D version of the "Tiled" algorithm.
+This is an old version of the Unreal plugin, for UE4 and very unpolished (though it should work!)

+The UE5 version is a WIP.

 ## Tests

-Unit tests are based on the *UnitTest++*"* library, kept in the folder 'UnitTestLibrary'.
-I tried to make it a git submodule, but they're quite annoying to work with, so the library is pasted right into the repo.
+Unit tests use the *UnitTest++*"* library, kept in the folder 'UnitTestLibrary'.
+I tried to make it a git submodule, but they're quite annoying to work with so the library is pasted right into the repo.

 The actual unit tests are in the project *WFCtests*.
 Just run this project to run the unit tests.

 ## License

 MIT license; go crazy.

-Copyright 2017-2019 William A. Manning
+Copyright 2017-2024 William A. Manning

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: